Jallah/EasyProt/README.md

     abstract member HandleMessageAsync : message:string -> Async<unit>
 ```

 The ``Validate()`` method ist responsible to determine the message.
-Let's look at a very easy implementation:
+Let's look at a very simple implementation:
 ``` csharp
    let msg1 =
     { new IProtMessage with